Cancer Genetic Epidemiology Research Training Program (Postdoctoral)

-Located 80 miles southeast of the Minneapolis-St. Paul metro area, Mayo Clinic is well-regarded for its cancer research, which includes established resources such as SPOREs in breast cancer, ovarian and pancreatic cancers, brain tumors, lymphoma, and myeloma.
+Located 80 miles southeast of the Minneapolis-St. Paul metro area, Mayo Clinic is well-regarded for its cancer research, which includes established resources such as Specialized Programs of Research Excellence (SPORE) in breast, ovarian, brain and pancreatic cancers; lymphoma; and myeloma.

 In addition, Mayo Clinic is home to the Rochester Epidemiology Project, which facilitates population-based studies.
 The National Cancer Institute-designated comprehensive Mayo Clinic Cancer Center provides extensive infrastructure support for patient-oriented research, including biostatistical and bioinformatics support and well-equipped analytical shared resources and cores that support population sciences.

-Although required course work varies based on prior training, all trainees admitted to the Mayo Cancer Genetic Epidemiology Research Training Program will complete or demonstrate equivalent experience in courses offered in epidemiology, human cancer genetics and molecular biology, biostatistics, translational research, and responsible conduct and regulatory affairs.
+Although required course work varies based on prior training, all trainees admitted to the Mayo Cancer Genetic Epidemiology Research Training Program will complete or demonstrate equivalent experience in courses offered in epidemiology, statistical methods, cancer biology, epigenetics, and responsible conduct and regulatory affairs.

 Formal course work is supplemented by lecture series, journal clubs, workshops, short courses and seminars available through the clinical and research departments of Mayo Clinic.